Elizabeth Barton: Conflict with Henry VIII

 Barton was buried at Greyfriars Church in Newgate, but her head was put on a spike on London Bridge.
+She is the only woman in English history to have this final indignity imposed upon her.

 Legacy

 Churches such as the Anglican Catholic Church of St Augustine of Canterbury continue to venerate Barton.

 Popular culture

 Barton's case is dealt with in the 2009 historical novel Wolf Hall by Hilary Mantel, and in its television adaptation, where she is played by Aimee-Ffion Edwards.
 Barton and her prophecies are also mentioned in Philippa Gregory’s 2014 novel The King's Curse; the sixth and final book in The Cousins' War series.

 Barton is personally interrogated by Thomas Cromwell, Thomas Cranmer and Nicòla Frescobaldi in Shaking the Throne by author Caroline Angus.

 In the play A Man for All Seasons by Robert Bolt, Barton is referenced during the interrogation of Thomas More as having been executed (she was executed about 15 months before More).

+Barton is mentioned as the "Holy Maid" in the 1905 novel The King's Achievement by Robert Hugh Benson.

+Barton is the subject of The Lost Book of Elizabeth Barton, a novel about a modern-day historian recovering a copy of Barton's prophecies and subsequently becoming entangled in a murder investigation in an English manor near St Sepulchre's Priory.